nschnettler/AdvancedLayersThemeInstaller/README.md

  * Include more than one Overlay of one sort, for example two different navbars

 #How to use
-Ypu will find a pdf with instructions at the top.
+You will find a pdf with instructions at the top.

 ##Implemented open source librarys:
   * SnackBar: https://github.com/nispok/snackbar